redfin/react-server/packages/react-server/docs/why-react-server.md

 React is an amazing library for client-side user interface, and it has the added benefit of being able to be rendered on the server, which is crucial for SEO, SEM, and user experience.
-However, server-side rendering in practice is significantly more complicated than just calling `React.renderToString` and piping out the result, especially if you want to make sure your site loads quickly in a mobile-first world.
+However, server-side rendering in practice is significantly more complicated than just calling `ReactDOM.renderToString` and piping out the result, especially if you want to make sure your site loads quickly in a mobile-first world.